 The volatile combination of bleach and acid also produces a significant amount of heat.
 If you pour bleach down the drain after using a drain de-clogger, the heat from the reaction can damage your pipes, and in extreme cases, cause your pipes to burst.

-The corrosive qualities of bleach can discolor your sink or drain, damage the blades of your garbage disposal, destroy rubber gaskets, and corrode plastic and lead pipes (in older homes).
+The corrosive qualities of bleach can discolor your sink or drain, damage the blades of your garbage disposal, destroy rubber gaskets and corrode plastic or lead pipes (in older homes).

 Bleach can cause even more damage in areas where lead pipes have been repaired with brass fittings and copper pipe, due to a reaction between the two metals.